chrisbmatthews/docker-intro/README.md

 Now if you hit http://localhost:8080 you will see your own content.

 ## Creating your own image
 It may be better to 'bake' your content into the image directly.
+Then no volume mapping is required.
 You can do this by creating your own docker image based on the `nginx` base image.

 Have a look at the `Dockerfile` in this directory.